AschPlatform/asch/README.md

 npm run build
-gulp build-test #This make the front-end files in public dir.
+gulp build-local #This make the front-end files in public dir.
 ```

 ## Installation on docker.